Contact information, research interests and courses offered by CRISPies

 Colloquium: Adaptive Cognition

-The Department of Social Psychology (CRSIP) presents current research projects enriched by contributions from the young research group headed by Jan Rummel "Cognition and Attention Regulation".
+The Department of Social Psychology (CRISP) presents current research projects enriched by contributions from the young research group headed by Jan Rummel "Cognition and Attention Regulation".

 A number of attractive national and international guest speakers are also on the agenda.
 This colloquium addresses all colleagues who are interested in Adaptive Cognition as well as all students from the master program "Organizational Behavior and Adaptive Cognition".
 Those are ínvited to impute this event as a research seminar (FOV).